jptr218/jui/man/drawing_rectangles.md

 ###
 [Previous](https://github.com/jptr218/jui/blob/main/man/text.md)

-Since a window with just text is boring, let's add some life to it.
+Since a window with just text is also boring, let's add some color to it.
 We can start by adding the following line before the `deploy()` function is called:
 ```
 w.strokeRect(20, 20, 100, 100, jui_color(40, 200, 200));    //Draw a rectangle
 ```